7 Steps To Move On From A Toxic Relationship

 • Take it slow: When you start dating again, allow relationships to develop gradually.

-Finding love after a toxic relationship is possible, you just have to give yourself a chance.
+Finding love after a toxic relationship is okay and possible; you have to give yourself a chance.
 Every experience can teach us something about ourselves and what we need in a healthy relationship.

 Taking care of yourself is an important step towards staying healthy, both mentally and physically.